 timing and reward the response.
 In a scenario where you do not like what is

-happening in the dog park use your recall and redirect the energy with throwing a ball
+happening in the dog park use your recall and redirect the energy with throwing a

-the other dog.
+something else beside the other dog.
 We can never just call a dog away from

 something and expect them to forget what it is that has gotten them so excited;

 we have to provide a distraction that just is as exciting.
 An in the moment “uh

-mounter’s name tossing a ball for redirection is a skill worth it’s weight
+mounter’s name and then tossing a ball for redirection is a skill worth it’s weight

 After some time at some thing else, let them go back to each other.
 Remember the

 “victim” dog follows the “bully” dog for more play afterwards, you have just

 broken up a perfectly good play session.
 Learn from it.

 In the dog park continue to reinforce the behavior you want.
 If the energy starts to

-shift allow for time for the dogs to sort it out on their own, this is best followed with two
+shift allow for time for the dogs to sort it out on their own, this is best followed with

-later is safer.
+rather than later is safer.